vasugamdha/agent-file/README.md

 Agents have associated secrets for tool execution.
 When you export agents with secrets, the secrets are set to `null`.

 ## Roadmap
+- [ ] Agent connect to an MCP server
 - [ ] Support archival memory passages
 - [ ] Support data sources (i.e. files)
 - [ ] Migration support between schema changes